Loose Ends Newbury is an organisation run entirely by volunteers, serving the homeless and

 gender, disability, religion/belief or sexual orientation.

-Individuals who use our service and volunteers must be a minimum age of 18 years.
+Individuals who use our main service and volunteers must be a minimum age of 18 years.

 A Brief History

 Loose Ends first opened its doors in May 1990 through the vision and hard work of Richard Westall.

 Richard saw the need to support local, homeless people.

 He raised the initial start-up funding and donations and, through the support of Newbury Baptist Church,